 4. Wasted time, analyzing fairly simple cases

 Finally, the underwriting process, or the analysis of creditworthiness and the loan decision, takes additional time if done manually.
-Again, the manual process is not without some advantages.
+Again, the manual consumer lending process is not without some advantages.
 Problems with applications that require human judgment to determine whether a loan should be approved can be addressed on the spot.
 However, the manual process means that underwriters spend nearly as much time on normal, unproblematic loan files – which for most lenders account for a majority of underwriting volume – as they do on those that require extra attention.

 How Automation Solves These Challenges